Welland Gouldsmith School: History

-Reverend Joseph Welland, M.A.of Trinity Dublin was responsible for starting the Old Church Day School in 1876.
-H. The School moved into its premises in 1884.
+Reverend Joseph Welland, of Trinity College, Dublin, was responsible for starting the Old Church Day School in 1876.
+The School moved into its premises in 1884.

-In the year 1890, Reverend Herbert Gouldsmith M.A.
+In 1890, Reverend Herbert Gouldsmith M.A.
 Oxford took over the responsibility of the Old Mission Church.
 In November 1891 he began the Free Day School in addition to the Welland School for paying students.

-In the year 1900, the school settled into its new quarters at 288 Bepin Behari Ganguly Street.
+In 1900, the school moved to 288 Bepin Behari Ganguly Street.

 In 1936, the Welland School was combined with the Gouldsmith Free School to be called the Welland Gouldsmith School.

+In the 1960s, the school was supported by United States food aid.